 • Any U.S. estate other than a foreign estate

-• A court in the USA is able to display primary supervision over the trust’s administration, and
+• A court in the USA can display primary supervision over the trust’s administration and

 • Any other person that is not a foreign person.